-Dennis S. Hudson, III, Chair Lila A. Jaber Paul L. Maddock, Jr. 3 - Independent Members Committee Responsibilities: The Committee overse ees the evaluation of director candidates, 4 - Meetings held in 2023 including directors who are being considered for re-ele the Board and each standing Committee, and the Comp · · · activities and practices.
-The Committee also reviews s, and updates as required, our governing documents.
-In addition, the Committee oversees the development of criteria and procedures for evaluation of the Board and each standing Commit tee.
-The Committee remains informed on corporate governance practices including board refr eshment, diversity and inclusion, and the Company's unwavering commitment to safety and to out ur communities as a responsible steward and corporate citizen.
-Please view the Committee's charter at www.chpk.com/corporate responsibility/ corporate governance/corporate governance committee e charter for additional information on the Committee's responsibilities.
+Committee Responsibilities: The Committee oversees the evaluation of director candidates, including directors who are being considered for re-election, the evaluation of the composition of the Board and each standing Committee, and the Company's governmental affairs and sustainability activities and practices.
+The Committee also reviews, and updates as required, our governing documents.
+In addition, the Committee oversees the development of criteria and procedures for evaluation of the Board and each standing Committee.
+The Committee remains informed on corporate governance practices including board refreshment, and the Company's unwavering commitment to its culture, safety, and to its communities as a responsible steward and corporate citizen.
+Please view the Committee's charter at www.chpk.com/corporate responsibility/corporate governance/corporate governance committee charter for additional information on the Committee's responsibilities.

 Internal and Third-Party Information: With the consent of the Board, the Committee may retain consultants or other advisors to assist in fulfilling the Committee's responsibilities.
-In 2023, the Committee reviewed information from legal counsel and internally prepared information on governance trends and best practices, regulatory initiatives, and legislative developments, and assessed potential implications on the Company.
+In 2024, the Committee reviewed information from legal counsel and internally prepared information on governance trends and best practices, regulatory initiatives, and legislative developments, and assessed potential implications on the Company.

-Several Areas of Focus in 2023 Included:
+Several Areas of Focus in 2024 Included:

-- Evaluated succession planning to ensure the Board's substantive expertise and experiences are aligned with our eligibility guidelines and long-term strategic plan - Reviewed corporate governance and industry practices, including sustainability practices, emerging trends, and regulatory and legislative initiatives - Benchmarked board composition and profile practices across our peer companies, the energy industry, and broader indices such as the S&P 500 and the Top 100 U.S. public companies
+- Continued to oversee and enhance our corporate governance framework, including recommending the declassification of the Board over a three-year period starting at the 2026 Annual Meeting and to thereafter provide for the annual election of the entire Board at the 2028 Annual Meeting, reviewing the Company's bylaws and other corporate governance documents, and continuing our succession planning process to ensure the Board's substantive expertise and experiences are aligned with our eligibility guidelines and long-term strategic plan - Reviewed corporate governance and industry practices, including sustainability practices, emerging trends, and regulatory and legislative initiatives - Benchmarked board composition and profile practices across our peer companies, the energy industry, and broader indices such as the S&P 500 and the Top 100 U.S. public companies